 - Minimizing and dismissing your feelings

-- Maintaining an escape route while in a relationships
+- Maintaining an escape route while in a relationship

 - Thinking you’re just fine, the other is the problem

-- Searching for the “perfect” one but never find anything to feel “perfect” for you
+- Searching for the “perfect” one but never finding anything to feel “perfect” for you

-- Falling in love with people or opportunities that are not available for you
+- Falling in love with people or opportunities that are not available to you

 - Not tolerating imperfections in yourself or others

-- Having hard time feeling and expressing your feelings
+- Having a hard time feeling and expressing your feelings

 - Checking out from personal/professional relationships just about when things go well

 - Getting into relationships that don’t have a future